Local Lay Ministers (Pastoral)

 What does the Lord require of you, but to do justice, love mercy, and walk humbly with your God?

-In 2008, seven Lay Pastoral Assistants (LPA) were commissioned by the Bishop to serve in various ministry settings within the Dioceses: a mix of parochial and healthcare institutional settings.
-Since then a further six LPAs have trained and been commissioned.
+In 2008, seven Local Lay Ministers (Pastoral Assistants) were commissioned by the Bishop to serve in various ministry settings within the Dioceses: a mix of parochial and healthcare institutional settings.
+Since then a further six LLMs have trained and been commissioned.

-The commissioning of the LPA’s is an emblematic commitment of the Church to the richness of lay pastoral ministry.
+The commissioning of the LLMs is an emblematic commitment of the Church to the richness of lay pastoral ministry.

-The LPAs are members of the Diocesan Guild of Lay Ministers; the chaplain is the Reverend Stephen McCann.
+The LLMs are members of the Diocesan Guild of Lay Ministers; the chaplain is the Reverend Paul Arbuthnot

 Dorothy Beamish (Bantry Hospital)